Open Energy Modelling Initiative: Academic literature

 Given the importance of rapid global coordinated action on climate mitigation and the clear benefits of shared research efforts and transparently reproducible policy analysis, openness in energy research should not be for the sake of having some code or data available on a website, but as an initial step towards fundamentally better ways to both conduct our research and engage decision-makers with [our] models and the assumptions embedded within them.

-A one-page opinion piece in Nature News from 2017 advances the case for using open energy data and modeling to build public trust in policy analysis.
+A one-page opinion piece in Nature News from 2017 advances the case for using open energy data and modelling to build public trust in policy analysis.
 The article also argues that scientific journals have a responsibility to require that data and code be submitted alongside text for scrutiny, currently only Energy Economics makes this practice mandatory within the energy domain.